anmcarrow/prestic-ng/README.md

 # Prestic
 Prestic is a profile manager and task scheduler for [Restic](https://restic.net/) CLI backup tool.
 It works on all operating systems when you can run Python an Restic itself but GUI features and keyring functionality may vary by a platform.

-You can use it with or without GUI, for your a desktop, home server or pet project VDS.
+It can do anything that Restic can but in a way of a single-source planner with INI-style configuration.
+You can use it with or without GUI, for your a desktop, home server or VDS.

 ![MacOS 15 build](./assets/screenshot.png)